nanami-tomoe/Python-Competitive-Programming-Team-Notes/README.md

 # Python-Competitive-Programming-Team-Notes
-- This repository is a python library for PS(Problem-Solving) Competition.
+- This repository is a python library for Coding Test